kubukoz/json-validation-service/README.md

 E2E_BASE_URL - the base URL to use when executing calls against a server.
 Default: http://localhost:4000
 ```

-An example e2e test run with a modified URL would look like this:
+An example e2e test run against the Heroku instance would look like this:

 ```
-E2E_BASE_URL=https://example.com sbt e2e/E2EConfig/test
+E2E_BASE_URL=https://json-validation.herokuapp.com sbt e2e/E2EConfig/test
 ```

 ## Deployment

 For demonstration purposes, the application is being deployed to https://json-validation.herokuapp.com on every commit to main.
 For example, visit [/schema/config-schema](https://json-validation.herokuapp.com/schema/config-schema) in your brower.

+After each deployment, e2e tests are run against the Heroku instance.